cvisionai/tator/doc/setup_tator/cluster.rst

   metallb.ipRangeStart
   metallb.ipRangeStop
     Indicates the range of assignable IP addresses for metallb.
 Make sure these do not conflict with assignable IP addresses of any DHCP servers on your network.
-Verify the selected `loadBalancerIp` falls into this range
+Verify the selected :term:`loadBalancerIp` falls into this range

   redis.enabled
      A boolean indicating whether redis should be enabled.
 On cloud providers you may wish to use a managed cache service,